pairing4good/gildedrose/readme.md

 **Outcome 5**: Extracting this method sigificantly simplified the code, made it more readable and uncovered additional opportunities to collapse nested if's.

+**Idea 6**: I would like to simplify if/else structures to independent if statements.
+Once this is in place I wonder if patterns will become evident that may lead to the next refactoring.

+**Outcome 6**: Moving to independent if statements increased duplication and made it more difficult to read.
+Hopefully independent statements will make it easier to identify patterns.